DSharpPlus/DSharpPlus/docs/articles/basics/first_bot.md

 We'll now create a new `DiscordClient` instance in our brand new asynchronous method.

-Create a new variable in `Main` and assign it a new @DSharpPlus.DiscordClient instance, then pass an instance of
-@DSharpPlus.DiscordConfiguration to its constructor.
-Create an object initializer for @DSharpPlus.DiscordConfiguration and populate the @DSharpPlus.DiscordConfiguration.Token property with your bot token then set the
-@DSharpPlus.DiscordConfiguration.TokenType property to @DSharpPlus.TokenType.Bot.
-Next add the
-@DSharpPlus.DiscordClient.Intents property and populate it with @DSharpPlus.DiscordIntents.AllUnprivileged.
+Create a new variable in `Main` and assign it a new `DSharpPlus.DiscordClient` instance, then pass an instance of `DSharpPlus.DiscordConfiguration` to its constructor.
+Create an object initializer for `DiscordConfiguration` and populate the `DiscordConfiguration.Token` property with your bot token then set the `DiscordConfiguration.TokenType` property to `TokenType.Bot`.
+Next add the `DiscordClient.Intents` property and populate it with `DiscordIntents.AllUnprivileged`.
 These Intents are required for certain events to be fired.
 Please visit this [article][14] for more information.

 ```cs